Changes to Cyber Security every CISO needs to know about in 2022

 • Employees need to be provided with proper training and the appropriate tools to reduce the changes of cybersecurity breaches from happening.

-• Only 16% of executives say that they are prepared for a cyberattack
+• Only 16% of executives say that they are prepared for a cyber attack

 • Growth in most industries depend on technology such as artificial intelligence (AI), advanced analytics, and the internet of things (IOT).